kube-burner/kube-burner/docs/measurements/index.md

 ## Network Policy Latency

 Note: This measurement has requirement of having 2 jobs defined in the templates.
+It doesn't report the network policy latency measurement if only one job is used.

 Calculates the time taken to apply the network policy rules by the SDN through connection testing between pods specified in the network policy.
-At a high level, Kube-burner utilizes a proxy pod, `network-policy-proxy`, to distribute connection information (such as remote IP addresses) to client pods.
-These client pods then send requests to the specified addresses and record a timestamp once a connection is successfully established.
+At a high level, Kube-burner utilizes a proxy pod, `network-policy-proxy`, to distribute connection information (such as remote IP addresses) to the client pods.
+These client pods then send the requests to the specified addresses and record a timestamp once a connection is successfully established.
 Kube-burner retrieves these timestamps from the client pods via the proxy pod and calculates the network policy latency by comparing the recorded timestamp with the timestamp when the network policy was created.

 During this testing, kube-burner creates two separate jobs:
 1. **Job 1**: Creates all necessary namespaces and pods.